 Razer Kraken Tournament Edition Review

-Razer is known for gaming, making some perfect headsets for gamers.
+Razer is known for gaming and makes some perfect headsets for gamers.
 For just $99.99, the wired Razer Kraken Tournament Edition has simulated surround sound from THX, a 5.1-channel USB audio adapter, and two 50mm drivers in a very comfortable design.
 It’s not the fanciest headset on the market, but it has a good feel, good performance, and many features for a reasonable price.

 Razer Kraken Tournament Edition Specifications